CPHS/OPHS Glossary of Terms

 VA:

-Veterans Affairs - The Department of Veterans Affairs (VA)
+Veterans Affairs - The Department of Veterans Affairs (VA) was

-was established on March 15, 1989.
+established on March 15, 1989.
 It succeeded the Veterans Administration

-and has responsibility for providing federal benefits to veterans
+and has responsibility for providing federal benefits to veterans and

 VCR: